dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](rect_transform.png)

 6. **Keep Scale at 1** </br>
-The scale of the UI element should always be 1 by default, unless it is slightly changed by animation or a specific use case applies.
+The scale of the UI element should always be 1 by default unless it is slightly changed by animation or a specific use case applies.

 7. **Simple layout - Rect Transform, more than several elements - Layout Component** </br>
 Use Rect Transform for creating very simple layouts (like anchoring individual element to a corner of the screen) and Layout Components for layouts with more than several elements or anything that should be stacked.
 ![Alt](layout_component.png)

 8. **Disable Raycast Target** </br>
 Disable Raycast Target property for all non-interactive elements straight after you have created them.
-Graphic Raycaster will perform intersection checks every frame for all elements that are marked as a Racast Target.
-In case of complex UI with inappropretely marked elements that  could seriously influence performance.
+Graphic Raycaster will perform intersection checks every frame for all elements that are marked as a Raycast Target.
+In case of complex UI with inappropriately marked elements that  could seriously influence performance.
 ![Alt](raycast.png)

 9. **Use Presets** </br>